 - Building-biological radio technology according to EnOcean standard Receiver module

 - Incl.
 LED indicator light for function monitoring directly in the switched circuit/room.

 An active mains cut-off switch is the basis for any electro-biological renovation of a bedroom and serves to protect and relax people.
 Modern man is literally “under power”, as we have successfully managed to electrify our lives.
-However, not with the natural direct current but with the unnatural and therefore very stressful 220 volt alternating current at 16 ampere current strength.
+However, not with the natural direct current but with the unnatural and therefore very stressful 220 The volt defines the tension of an electric line.
+The tension in the power line (copper) defines the number of amperes that can be transported and almost builds the framework for transmission. alternating current at 16 The ampere is the base unit of electrical current.
+The electric current indicates how many electrical loads are moved in a certain amount of time. current strength.
 Since the entire communication in the body (from the brain to the cell) also functions electrically, this low-frequency electric alternating field clearly disturbs essential functions in the human organism.
 The associated symptoms are dramatic and belong to the common or civilisation diseases.

 Note: If this future-proof “master switch” is not absolutely necessary, it is also worth taking a look at the technological brother NA 16-2P standard mains decoupler with two-phase disconnection.
 All available mains disconnectors can be found in the category demand switch.